V4Fire/Core/src/core/json/stream/filters/README.md

 # core/json/stream/filters

-The module provides a bunch of classes to filter tokens produced by `json/stream/parser` Parser.
+This module provides a bunch of classes to filter tokens produced by `json/stream/parser` Parser.
 Also, the module provides an abstract class to create your own filters.

 ## Usage